paradicms/paradicms.github.io/docs/tutorials/edit-directory.md

 sidebar_position: 2
 ---

-# Tutorial: Edit collection data in files
+# Tutorial: Edit file-based collection data

-The tutorial will guide you in editing collection data in the Paradicms directory format.
+The tutorial will guide you in editing collection data stored in files.

 ### Before you start